-Both Federally Recognized tribes and non-Federally Recognized tribes may make requests for Human Remains and Associated Funerary Objects that are classified as "Culturally Unidentifiable" under NAGPRA under a mechanism known as a "Disposition."
+Both Federally Recognized tribes and non-Federally Recognized tribes may make requests for Human Remains and Associated Funerary Objects29 that are classified as "Culturally Unidentifiable" under NAGPRA30 under a mechanism known as a "Disposition."
 Although NAGPRA distinguishes Federally Recognized tribes from non-Federally Recognized tribes and does not give standing to non-Federally Recognized tribes to request Cultural Affiliation, it does allow for a Disposition under certain circumstances.
 In addition, since NAGPRA provides an order of precedence that gives priority to a Federally Recognized tribe, a non-Federally Recognized tribe may partner with a Federally Recognized tribe, or request a Federally Recognized tribe sponsor their Request.
-The Repatriation Coordinator will inform the non-Federally Recognized tribe, the Repatriation Coordinator may assist with the process.
+The Repatriation Coordinator will inform the non-Federally Recognized tribes of this strategy and at the request of the non-Federally Recognized tribe, the Repatriation Coordinator may assist with the process.